| Title: | Modeling, Standardization and Testing for Provider Profiling |

 (with weights corresponding to provider sizes), or a user-defined numeric value.

-A list containing the standardized differences based on the method(s) specified in stdz
+A list containing the standardized differences based on the method(s) specified in stdz,

 as well as the observed and expected outcomes used to calculate the standardized measures: